There are a number of ways that screen time can affect children’s health and development.

 Screen time and physical activity

 When children spend long periods of time on screens, whether that’s the TV, tablets or phones, they are largely sitting or sedentary.
 The Department of Health advises that children should limit the amount of time they spend sitting in the same position.
-Of course, it’s also easier to snack mindlessly in front of a screen.
+It’s also easier to snack mindlessly in front of a screen.

 For your child to have a healthy body and healthy mind, they need to be engaging in physical activity for at least 60 minutes a day.
 This could be running around the playground, cycling, dancing or organised activities such as football, tennis, gymnastics, martial arts etc.